Guide to DAFT treaty for US citizens moving to the Netherlands (2026)

 In this guide we will go through the advantages, requirements, a step-by-step process and timeline and an overview of pricing.

-For a personal quote or call, please leave your details in the form below.
+For a personal quote or call, please leave your details in the form below and we will email you within minutes.

 Advantages of the DAFT visa